How To Help Kids Handle School Anxiety

-While many students are eager to return to the classroom this fall, for many others school causes feelings of stress and anxiety.
+While many students are eager to return to the classroom this fall, for others, school can cause feelings of stress and anxiety.

-The silver lining: If your child is dealing with anxiety, there are practical tips for managing these feelings and well-studied treatment methods, Dr. Bennett says.
+The silver lining: If your child is dealing with school anxiety, there are practical tips for managing these feelings and well-studied treatment methods.
+For more on back-to-school jitters, Health Matters spoke to Dr. Bennett.

 What else can kids do on their own to cope with their anxiety?